 Portobello mushrooms.
 Only mushrooms which are exposed to sunlight when growing are good sources of Vitamin D and Portobello ones are the highest vitamin D source in the mushroom world.

 Fortified Foods.
-These include some cereals, yogurts, soya products, cheese and spreads which often have vitamin D added to them.
+These include milk, some cereals, yogurts, soya products, cheese and spreads which often have vitamin D added to them.
 However the amounts of vitamin D present in these types of products can vary.

 Do we need to take a vitamin D supplement?